 The versatile tool is for whittling, chip carving, letter carving, and detailing.
 It is available in different blade shapes, and each blade is for a specific purpose.
 That is why you must choose a blade shape matching your needs.

 V-tools are named after the V profile of the blade as they make a V-shaped cut with a crisp, angled bottom.
 V tools are ideal for detailing and adding decoration.
 Standard V parting tools and V-tools are available in 30 and 45 degrees.

 The veiner has a tight U-shaped profile that adds fine details such as veins and stems on leaves.
 It also cuts deeper grooves.
 Veining tools are represented by sweep #11.

 - Look for the best carving technique for your project.

 - Gather your tools and materials.
-Make sure the kauri wood is of high quality and purchased from a trusted supplier.
+Ensure the kauri wood is high quality and purchased from a trusted supplier.

 - Wear protective clothing.